Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 2. **Interference patterns**: when multiple futures are plausible, the prediction hedges and fringes appear.
 3. **Collapse events**: when ambiguity resolves, the prediction snaps to a single mode and error drops sharply.

-If we want sharper, mode-seeking predictions (less "smearing"), we need a loss that penalizes hedging—e.g., adversarial losses, quantized cross-entropy, or energy-based models with explicit mode penalties.
+If we want sharper, mode-seeking predictions (less "smearing"), we need a loss that penalizes hedging, for example adversarial losses, quantized cross-entropy, or energy-based models with explicit mode penalties.
 But doing so sacrifices the interpretable interference structure that makes the current demo compelling.

 ---